Baroshem/map/README.md

 ## Features

 - Nuxt 3 ready
-- Easy integration with Google Maps, Leaflet
+- Easy integration with Google Maps & Leaflet
+- Use only two components `nuxt-map` and `nuxt-marker` no matter what map provider you choose
+- [Coming soon] More map providers and components
 - TypeScript support

 [📖 &nbsp;Read the documentation](https://map.nuxtjs.org)